Mercury Rev: The David Baker years: Yerself is Steam and Boces (1991–1993)

+Transitional period: See You on the Other Side (1995–1997)

 The band's first post-Baker album, See You on the Other Side (1995) contained a variety of styles, including a sprawling psychedelic opening track and noise rock numbers like "Young Man's Stride" (for which a music video was released), but also more melodic songs, such as "Sudden Ray of Hope".
-By this time the live band included organist Adam Snyder and brothers Jason and Justin Russo of psychedelic rock band Hopewell (as bassist and keyboardist respectively.
+By this time the live band included organist Adam Snyder and brothers Jason and Justin Russo of psychedelic rock band Hopewell (as bassist and keyboardist respectively).

 That year, the group also recorded and released the album, Paralyzed Mind Of The Archangel Void, under the moniker "Harmony Rockets".
 The album featured a single forty minute track of mostly instrumental psychedelic improvised music.
 It was rated four and half stars, out of five, by AllMusic.
 (Fourteen years later, in 2009, the group would revisit it for performance in the Don't Look Back concert series.)

-See You on the Other Side failed to sell well, a situation which helped to trigger a destructive period for the band during which they fell into debt, came into conflict with their record label, lost their manager and lawyers, and parted company with drummer Jimy Chambers (who would later resurface in the band Odiorne).
+See You on the Other Side failed to sell well, a situation which helped to trigger a destructive period for the band during which they fell into debt, came into conflict with their record label, lost their manager and lawyers, and parted company with drummer Jimy Chambers.
 Donahue and Grasshopper, in particular, were failing to communicate with each other and struggling with their individual drug and relationship problems.

 While Grasshopper retreated to a Jesuit guest house in upstate New York, Donahue began to listen to records of children's music and to write simple melodies on piano (in contrast to the band's former psychedelic/electric compositional approach.
 At the same time, he was invited to guest on a Chemical Brothers track called "The Private Psychedelic Reel".
 This in turn inspired him to repair his musical and personal friendship with Grasshopper.